 The music competition Art Rocks is the biggest Dutch music competition in which music blends with visual arts.
 Out of the 200 artists and bands which competed by sending in their own creative songs, fifty have been selected for the semi-finals.

-The semi-finals will take place in five museums: Museum Boijmans Van Beuningen, Drents Museum, Tropenmuseum, Kröller-Müller Museum and Museum het Valkhof.
-The following artists will perform by their favorite artworks on the 20th of November in Museum Boijmans Van Beuningen: Anne van Damme, DAMES, JEZEKIAH, Kazilae, Koude Kermis, McGyver, Mr Mondegreen, Rowin Grunder, Blind Surfer and Pyke.
-They will compete for a place in the finals on 17 January 2017 at Paradiso in Amsterdam.
-Six music acts will go to the finals, including one act which will be determined by audience votes.
+The semi-finals took place in five museums: Museum Boijmans Van Beuningen, Drents Museum, Tropenmuseum, Kröller-Müller Museum and Museum het Valkhof.
+The following artists performed by their favorite artworks on the 20th of November 2016 in Museum Boijmans Van Beuningen: Anne van Damme, DAMES, JEZEKIAH, Kazilae, Koude Kermis, McGyver, Mr Mondegreen, Rowin Grunder, Blind Surfer and Pyke.
+They competed for a place in the finals on 17 January 2017 at Paradiso in Amsterdam.
+Six music acts went to the finals, including one act which was determined by audience votes.
 You may listen to the submissions of the semi-finals trough this link.

 Singer Giovanca and Skip & Die vocalist Cata.Pirata have also come up with numbers inspired by Madonna (Roy Villevoye) and The Mandrill (Oskar Kokoschka).
 The ambassadors are also members of the panel of experts and part of the varied programme of extra events being organized in the museums The programme will include masterclasses in song-writing by Giovanca, and performances beside the works of art.